Tomography Across the Scales:

 Today imaging techniques are making progress at a breathtaking speed.
 Tomography pervades scientific disciplines beyond medicine, ranging from biology via medicine to astrophysics.
 Microscopy resolves biological structures down to the nanoscale, where single molecules become visible.
 Most importantly, the time to record such images has been reduced dramatically so that dynamic processes can be imaged in real-time.These developments call for advancing mathematical concepts that enable to extract from such data sets the essential information using modern computing technology.

 This SFB connects three experimental imaging groups and three mathematical groups in order to meet these challenges.
-The experimental groups contribute imaging techniques and scientific expertise in applied optics, biophysics, biology and medicine.
+The experimental groups contribute imaging techniques and scientific expertise in astrophysics, applied optics, biophysics, biology and medicine.
 The mathematical groups are proficient in modeling, regularization, and numerical optimization.
 The mission of this consortium is to enable image analysis of dynamic processes in nature across the scales.